 Underground World with a System

 Drinking water turns into wastewater.
 It flows through the building connection sewers in freefall to the collector sewer pipes in the roads and through ever larger sewers to the pumping stations, which then pump it to the local sewage treatment plants.
-The Berlin wastewater sewers are 9,700 kilometres long.
-This is equivalent to the distance between Berlin and Cape Town, South Africa.
+The Berlin wastewater sewers are approximately 10,900 kilometres long.
+This is equivalent to the distance between Berlin and Lima, Peru.

 Berlin is divided into honeycomb-like drainage areas, whose boundaries are not identical with those of the Berlin residential districts, but rather follow the courses of rivers and canals.
 They also follow varying levels of terrain.
 Sewers always lead to the lowest point of a drainage area.
 A pumping station is situated there, which then pumps then wastewater on to the sewage treatment plants.
 Altogether, the Berlin wastewater sewers are more than 9,700 kilometres long.
 This includes 4,400 kilometres of wastewater sewers, 3,400 kilometres of stormwater sewers and 2,000 kilometres of combined water sewers.
 Around threequarters of the city area of Berlin are set up as one separate sewer network system and one quarter as a combined sewer network system.